 Program overview

-Enhance your knowledge in environmental programs and building science courses at Conestoga by joining our experiential one-year Environmental Building Sciences graduate certificate program.
-This program is designed to equip you with the essential skills and knowledge to effectively manage indoor environmental conditions throughout the building life cycle.
-You will learn about various aspects of building sciences, sustainability, and energy management, preparing you for a rewarding career in this vital field.
+Enhance your knowledge in environmental programs and building science courses at Conestoga by joining the one-year Environmental Building Sciences graduate certificate program.
+This program is designed to equip you with the skills and knowledge necessary to effectively manage indoor environmental conditions throughout the building life cycle.
+You will learn about identifying, testing, and remediating problems in the building environment, making it an excellent choice for those passionate about sustainability and building sciences.

 Program structure

-The Environmental Building Sciences graduate certificate program is structured to provide a comprehensive learning experience over a one-year period, consisting of two academic terms.
-The program is delivered in a hybrid format, combining both in-person and online learning to accommodate diverse learning preferences.
+The Environmental Building Sciences graduate certificate program is structured to be completed in one year, consisting of two academic terms.
+The program is delivered in a hybrid format, combining both in-person and online learning experiences.
+Key features of the program include:

-- A major project in the final term, addressing a current environmental building issue in collaboration with industry representatives.
+• A major project in the final term that addresses a current environmental building issue, developed in consultation with industry representatives.

-- Focus on essential topics such as building sciences, sustainability, energy management, and environmental legislation.
+• Focus on building sciences, sustainability, and energy management.

 Featured Experiences

-- Experiential learning opportunities through practical laboratories and case studies.
+• Experiential learning opportunities that include practical laboratories and case studies.

 Career Options

-- Building Scientist: Specializes in the study of building performance and environmental impact.
+• Building Scientist: Specializes in the performance of buildings, focusing on energy efficiency and indoor environmental quality.

-- Project Manager: Oversees projects related to building sciences, ensuring they meet environmental standards and regulations.
+• Project Manager: Oversees projects related to building design and environmental remediation, ensuring they meet sustainability goals.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.